otnim/-CollegeManagementSystem/README.md

 # College-Management-System
-### It is a desktop-based management type application developed using PHP and MySQL.
+### It is a desktop-based management type application.
+PHP and MySQL are used to build this system.